“PINK LADY,” he said looking me confidently in the eye.

-- How to manage client email communication expectations (includes script of client kick-off meeting and follow up email)
+- How to manage client email communication expectations (include a script of client kick-off meeting and follow up email)

 I’m sure this gives you enough of an idea to come up with many others on your own.
 Once you have 3-5 ideas move on to the next step.

-Step #4 Confirm your post ideas are fresh
+Finding guest blog post ideas step #4 confirm your post ideas are fresh

 Search the blog to make sure the blogger has not already written about them.
 Most blogs have a search bar to search past content.
 If not, use google in-site search.

-- Your pitch is not only related to the exact topic the bloggers write about but also one that has performed well for them (as shown by high shares)
+- Your guest blog post ideas are not only related to the exact topic the bloggers write about but also one that has performed well for them (as shown by high shares)

-- Your pitch relates to the struggles of their audience (as shown by audience comments)
+- Your guest blog post ideas relate to the struggles of their audience (as shown by audience comments)

-- Your pitch shows the blogger you aren’t just in it for yourself but actually, want to help their audience
+- Your guest blog post ideas show the blogger you aren’t just in it for yourself but actually, want to help their audience

-- Your pitch shows how your solution(s) can help their audience.
+- Your guest blog post ideas show how your solution(s) can help their audience.

 This one hack alone significantly increased my pitch acceptances.
 Go ahead try it.